yowainwright/typescript-lib-starter/README.md

-# [WIP] typescript-lib-starter
+# [WIP] Typescript Library Starter 📚

-A Typescript starter template for building a Typescript Library with a Docs App.
+Typescript Library Starter (typescript-lib-starter) is a Typescript starter template for building a Typescript Library with a docs app.

 ---